MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 *"Permeate" means to spread through and affect every part of something, like a smell filling a room or a concept influencing a culture.
 It implies a thorough and often gradual penetration or diffusion.*

 - He is warning the church to now let it spread
+- This Balaam is the Balamm in the old test

 >'Likewise, you also have those who hold to the teaching of the Nicolaitans. ' ==Revelation 2:15==